NikkyAmresh/php-erp/README.md

 ## Configuration

 Configuration settings are stored in the [App/Config.php](App/Config.php) class.
 Default settings include database connection data and a setting to show or hide error detail.
-You can access the settings in your code like this: `Config::DB_HOST`.
+You can access the settings in your code like this: `Config::getDbHost()`.
 You can add your own configuration settings in here.

 ## Routing